 Chairman Martin stated that he would not support that motions because he believes there should be additional conditions recommended.
-He proposed an amendment to the motion to include the following: he would not approve the allowance of 85 feet for the height building; he would only allow 85 feet for the overruns, and 71 feet for the main body of the building; he would grant an allowance for 60 residential parking spaces with six guest spaces; he would add a condition that the developers implement a plan to maintain safe traffic conditions during construction; he would add a condition that the developer work with the Village to develop additional off-street parking at the cost of the developer; he would condition approval on the building being constructed according to the specifications presented at the meeting; he would condition approval on the use of loading docks/trash pickup occurring no earlier than 7 a.m. and no later than 8 p.m.
-The Board discussed Chairman Martin's proposed amendments one-by-one, and determined that Chairman Martin's first condition was unnecessary, given the additional condition that the developers construct the building according to the specs presented at the meeting.
+He proposed an amendment to the motion to include the following: he would not approve the allowance of 85 feet for the height building; he would only allow 85 feet for the overruns, and 71 feet for the main body of the building; he would grant an allowance for 60 residential parking spaces with six guest spaces; he would add a condition that the developers implement a plan to maintain safe traffic conditions during construction; he would add a condition that the developers implement a plan to maintain safe traffic condition approval on the building being constructed according to the specifications presented at the meeting; he would condition approval on the use of loading docks/trash pickup occurring no earlier than 7 a.m. and no later than 8 p.m.
+The Board discussed Chairman Martin's proposed amendments one-by-one, and determined that Chairman Martin's first condition was unnecessary, given the additional condition that the developers construct the building according to the specifications.